rforbiodatascience21/2021_group_18_final_project/README.md

 - Contains clinical data from the 77 cancer patients (not the 3 healthy), such as age, gender, tumor class etc.

 File: *PAM50_proteins.csv*
-- We decided not use this data, since we did not need the information it could provide in order to make the analysis we wanted.
+- We decided not use this data, since we did not need the information it could provide in order to make the analyses we wanted.
 It is somewhat a dictionary of the genes, their names and ID's.

 ## Use
-In order to execute the full data analysis and generate final plots, including the presentation, the script *00doit.R* from folder */R* should be run.
+In order to execute the full data analysis and generate final plots and the presentation, the script *00doit.R* from folder */R* should be run.
 The presentation will appear in the folder */doc*.

 ## Dependencies
 Following packages has been used: